Heat pumps vs. oil furnace heating: What’s better in 2026?

 ProsCons

-Can warm up indoor spaces faster in very cold weather
+Can heat spaces quickly in extremely cold weather

-May be able to operate even during power outages
+May be able to operate during power outages

 Upgrade your heating & cooling with a heat pump